-To achieve 100% MCDC coverage for your model, as defined by the DO-178C/DO-331 standard, in the Coverage Settings dialog box, collect coverage for all of the following coverage metrics:
+To achieve 100% MCDC coverage for your model, as defined by the DO-178C/DO-331 standard, in the Coverage pane of the Configuration Parameters, select Modified Condition/Decision Coverage (MCDC) as the Structural coverage level.

 When you collect coverage for a model, you may not be able to achieve 100% MCDC coverage.
 For example, if you specify to short-circuit logic blocks, you may not be able to achieve 100% MCDC coverage for that block.